 Mauritius: Offshore Business Sectors

-In March, 2005, the Mauritius National Assembly passed two bills - the Bank of Mauritius Bill and the Banking Bill - designed to give the Central Bank more autonomy and to remove differences between the offshore and onshore banking regimes.
+In March 2005, the Mauritian National Assembly passed two bills - the Bank of Mauritius Bill and the Banking Bill - designed to give the Central Bank more autonomy and to remove differences between the offshore and onshore banking regimes.

 The law gives the central bank power to appoint a 'Conservator' to protect the assets of a bank's depositors if 'the financial institution has, or its directors have (i) engaged in practices detrimental to the interests of its depositors, (ii) knowingly and negligently permitted its chief executive officer, any of its managers, officers or employees to violate any provision of the banking laws, any enactment relating to anti-money laundering or prevention of terrorism or guidelines and instructions issued by the Central Bank.
 The law also enables the central bank to establish a deposit insurance scheme as a protection 'against the loss of part of all of deposits in a bank that will contribute to the stability of the financial system in Mauritius and minimize the exposure to loss'.

 Other provisions included a strengthening of KYC rules, laying down that 'every financial institution shall only open accounts for deposits of money and securities, and rent out safe deposit boxes, where it is satisfied that it has established the true identity of the person in whose name the funds or securities are to be credited or deposited'.
 Banks will also have to rotate their auditors at least once every five years.